I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/ns-wsk-_wsk_transport.md

 ## Members

-`AddressFamily`

-The address family that is supported by the transport.
-For more information about supported
-     address families, see
-     <a href="https://msdn.microsoft.com/library/windows/hardware/ff571151">WSK Address Families</a>.

-`Protocol`

-The protocol that is supported by the transport.
-For more information about the protocols that are
-     supported for each supported address family, see
-     <a href="https://msdn.microsoft.com/library/windows/hardware/ff571151">WSK Address Families</a>.

-`ProviderId`
+`Version`

-The identifier of the transport provider that implements the transport.
+The version of the transport.
+The format of the version number is transport-specific.

 `SocketType`